null

 Do washing machines remove bacteria from cloth diapers?

 Yes.
-Washing machines remove bacteria from cloth diapers when detergent, agitation, rinse action, and wash time work together to detach and flush microorganisms away.
+Washing machines remove bacteria from cloth diapers when detergent, agitation, rinsing, and wash time work together to detach and flush microorganisms away.

 Why do cloth diapers leak after washing?